TrivialInteractive/Ultimate-DLC-Toolkit-Samples/Samples/Code Examples/00 Getting Started/Ex02_CheckDLCInstalled.md

 ﻿This quick example shows how to check if a DLC with the given unique key has been purchased by the user and is installed locally.
-Using this method required a DRM provider such as Steamworks to be setup, in which case the DRM provider will usually handle things like auto-delivery of content when purchased by the usr.
+Using this method requires a DRM provider such as Steamworks to be setup (More info in user guide), in which case the DRM provider will usually handle things like auto-delivery of content when purchased by the user.

 ```cs
 using System.Collections;